johnmcfarlane/papers/c++/error-handling.md

 Nevertheless, developers who aim for program correctness must recognise that a formal notion of bugs which is machine-testable, is every bit as important as type safety.
-It is undoubtedly better to discover programmer errors early in the development process and this has led to a reliance on type safety over all else.
+It is undoubtedly better to discover bugs early in the development process and this has led to a reliance on type safety over all else.
 However, constant expressions illustrate that once compilers are able to detect undefined behaviour, what was previously seen as a disadvantage now becomes beneficial.